RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 required: No
 default value: `True`
 description: Specifies to write stdout and stderr to the same file.

-parameter: `stopsignal`
-required: No
-default value: `TERM`
-description: The signal to send when stopping the Domain Manager.

-parameter: `stopasgroup`
-required: No
-default value: `False`
-description: Specifies to send the stop signal to the process group when stopping.

-parameter: `killasgroup`
-required: No
-default value: `False`
-description: Specifies to send SIGKILL to the process group when forcibly killing the Domain Manager.

 parameter: `start_pre_script`
 required: No